 4. HERITAGE PROGRAMME -

-For our Hero's and Shero's of Liverpool 8 project was officially launched on 3rd Feb 2017 and closed for nominations on 24th MArch 2017 - please see dedicated page on this website for outcome of what was a wonderful project
+For our Hero's and Shero's of Liverpool 8 project was officially launched on 3rd Feb 2017 and closed for nominations on 24th March 2017 - please see dedicated page on this website for outcome of what was a wonderful project

 5. FOOD VOUCHERS:

-Food vouchers are available at this Centre for those suffering hardship.
+Food vouchers are available at this Centre for those suffering hardship and in crisis.
 Drop in and ask at reception during our public opening hours.
 Food vouchers are issued as part of the Trussell Trust Foodbank programme and available to anyone in crisis.
 We will also provide you with additional information on where to access further food parcels, advice, support or other initiatives.

 6. DIGITAL HUB:

-Residents are welcome to come in during our day time centre opening hours to use our computers/laptop, if you need access to online advice, need to communicate with an agency , search for jobs and access other information (not for recreational purposes).
+Residents are welcome to come in during our day time centre opening hours to use our computers/laptop/IT, if you need access to online advice, need to communicate with an agency , search for jobs and access other helpful nformation (not for recreational purposes).
 FREE

 7. INFORMATION POINT: